-Danforth Avenue from Broadview Avenue to Dawes Road will be temporarily transformed this summer in order to better support local businesses, provide safe mobility options for all road users and enable people to maintain physical distancing.
+Danforth Avenue from Broadview Avenue to Dawes Road has been temporarily transformed in order to better support local businesses, provide safe mobility options for all road users and enable people to maintain physical distancing.

 Changes include streetscape improvements (painted curb extensions, planters, art installations, etc.), cafe seating in the curb lane, curbside separated bike lanes, 24/7 parking on both sides of Danforth, one traffic lane in either direction and turn lanes at intersections.

 Work began July 15, 2020.
 Read the construction notice and the August 21, 2020 Installation update for further details.
 The project is following an iterative design process, meaning staff will adjust the design to address issues and concerns throughout the installation period.
 It will be delivered in multiple phases.

 Artistic curb extension installations are almost complete, accessible ramps have been added to patios, new loading zones are being added for businesses, new murals are coming this September, and further monitoring and adjustments are being made.

 Destination Danforth is part of a bigger Danforth Study – further public consultation will start-up again later this fall.
 Stay tuned!